facebookresearch/CATransformers/README.md

 # CarbonNAAS
 CarbonNAAS is a carbon-aware architecture search framework that enables sustainability-driven co-optimization of ML models and hardware architectures.
-The framework currently support optimization of CLIP-based models.
+The framework currently supports running optimizations for CLIP-based models.

 ## Install Dependencies
 To install the dependencies for CarbonNAAS, create a conda environment and run the setup script: